DevOps UAT / Security Scanner /

 • Comprehensive tool coverage

-• Replace deep security expertise
+• Does not replace security expertise

-• Catch every possible vulnerability
+• Cannot catch every possible vulnerability

 Getting Started